comsysto/cs-args-contract/README.md

 + **TYPE\_A | TYPE\_B**: TYPE\_A or TYPE\_B
 + **!
 TYPE**: Not the type TYPE
-+ **TYPE\_A & TYPE\_B**: argument has to met type expression TYPE\_A and TYPE\_B,
++ **TYPE\_A & TYPE\_B**: argument has to satisfy type expression TYPE\_A and TYPE\_B,
-quite academic but can be used with Ctors and Object or with not in a sane way.
+quite academic but can be used with constructor functions and objects or with the 'not' modifier in a sane way.

 ### Parameter Modifiers ###
-For each parameter a type must be specified in addition the following modifier for parameters are available:
+For each parameter a type must be specified, further the following modifier for parameters are available:

 + **TYPE?**: The parameter is optional
 + __TYPE*__ : The parameter is a vararg

-The following rules apply to the above modifiers:
+The following rules apply to the above mentioned modifiers:

 + Vararg and optional parameter can't be used together in one parameter list.
 + Only one parameter can be declared vararg in a parameter list.
 + All optional parameters have to be in a row.
-+ Optinal parameter are matched from left to right.
++ Optional parameter are matched from left to right.

 ### Expressions ###
-Every SimpleType can be followed by a condition in {{}} e.g. TYPE {{ COND }}
+Every SimpleType can be followed by a condition in double curly brackets:

+**TYPE {{ COND }}**

-This COND is a javascript expression that if evaluated must be a truthy value that the condition holds true.
+This COND is a javascript expression that, if evaluated, must be a truthy value that the condition holds true.
-If this condition is evaluated to a falsy value the contract is violated.
+If this condition is evaluated to a falsy value, the contract is violated.
-The object that is matched by the TYPE is exposed after the type check to the expression as the variable $$.
+The object that is matched by the TYPE is exposed to the expression as the variable $$ after the type has been successfully checked.
-For example to test if all elements of an array are numbers and are greater than zero you can express it this way:
+For example: To test if all elements of an array are numbers and are greater than zero you can express it this way:

     argsContract(arguments, '[ num {{ $$ > 0 }} ]');

-Another feature is that you can express requirements between arguments by suppling additional arguments to the argsContract call.
-The additional arguments must be strings and contains expressions that are evaluated to a truthy value.
+Another feature is that you can express requirements between arguments by supplying additional arguments to the argsContract call.
+The additional arguments must be strings and contain expressions that are evaluated to a truthy value.
-The arguemnts of the mehtod are bound to the variables $1 - $9.
+The arguments of the method are bound to the variables $1 - $9.
-For example to specify that the first argument must be less or equal that the secound argument you can do it like this:
+For example: To specify that the first argument must be less or equal than the second argument you can express it like that:

     argsContract(arguments, 'num, num', '$1 <= $2');